Appearance

 Organizations must maintain an authoritative inventory of all Named Credentials and document a business justification for each external endpoint and authentication configuration approved for use in Salesforce.

-SBS-PERM-001: Enforce a Documented Permission Set Model
+SBS-ACS-001: Enforce a Documented Permission Set Model

 All permission sets, permission set groups, and profiles must conform to a documented model maintained in a system of record and enforced continuously.

-SBS-PERM-002: Documented Justification for All API-Enabled Authorizations
+SBS-ACS-002: Documented Justification for All API-Enabled Authorizations

 Every authorization granting the "API Enabled" permission must have documented business or technical justification recorded in a system of record.

-SBS-PERM-003: Documented Justification for Approve Uninstalled Connected Apps Permission
+SBS-ACS-003: Documented Justification for Approve Uninstalled Connected Apps Permission

 The "Approve Uninstalled Connected Apps" permission must only be assigned to highly trusted users with documented justification and must not be granted to end-users.

-SBS-PERM-004: Documented Justification for All Super Admin–Equivalent Users
+SBS-ACS-004: Documented Justification for All Super Admin–Equivalent Users

 All users with simultaneous View All Data, Modify All Data, and Manage Users permissions must be documented in a system of record with clear business or technical justification.